Understanding Russia: Insights into Contemporary Russian Culture and Politics

 Time: 14–27 July; 2019

 Programme fee: 1600 €

-Programme fee: 1600 € includes tuition fee, cost of the study visits, cultural and social programme, the services of the host university with the accommodation in double rooms at student dormitory.
+Programme fee: 1600 € includes tuition, cost of the study visits, cultural and social programme, services of the host university with accommodation in double rooms in a student dormitory.